pqrs-org/Karabiner-Elements/README.md

 * Support Secure Keyboard Entry (eg. Terminal, Password prompt)
 * Modifier flags sharing with all connected keyboards.

+## Limitations

+* Karabiner-Elements cannot modify eject key due to the limitation of macOS API.

 ## How to build

 System requirements: